Alte Feste: Usage

 The building today accommodates the historic collection of the National Museum of Namibia.
 As of 2023 Alte Feste is closed and in urgent need of renovation.
-It is planned to repurpose the building into a centre of arts, craft, and heritage.
+After the renovation, the Alte Feste is planned to house a "Center for Arts, Crafts, and Heritage" as well as a National Museum of Genocide and Colonial History.
+Both institutions will coexist on an equal footing.